Text consolidated by Valsts valodas centrs (State

 (1) In the territory of the free zone of licensed capital

-companies and zone capital companies, the delivery of goods and
+companies and zone capital companies, the supply of goods and

 provision of services to natural persons (hereinafter - the